davepgreene/go-db-credential-refresh/README.md

 the `Connector`.
 Every time `Connector.Connect` is called, the store is queried for credentials.
 Stores must implement the `Store` interface (see [driver/store.go](driver/store.go)).

 Go DB Credential Refresh currently ships with store implementations for Vault and RDS IAM Authentication.
 The Vault store includes both [Token Auth](https://www.vaultproject.io/docs/auth/token) and [Kubernetes Auth](https://www.vaultproject.io/docs/auth/kubernetes) authentication methods.
-See the `vault` package for more information.
+See the [`vault`](./store/vault) package for the Vault implementation and [`awsrds`](./store/awsrds) package for RDS IAM Authentication.
+Both included store implementations are available as independent modules.

 ## Examples

-See the [examples directory](./examples) for sample usage.
+See the [examples directory](./examples) for sample usage and the Vault [example directory](./store/vault/example) for how to use that module.